azsry/phasmophobia_mechanics/README.md

 ## Ghost Writing
 - Ghosts have a 1-in-3 chance to write in a spirit book
 - Ghosts instantly write in the spirit book if they are willing to
+- Ghosts can write in the book randomly as part of a random prop interaction
+- The ghost book does not appear to need to be in the ghost's room.
+They can interact with it from anywhere

 ## Ghost interactions
 - Random ghost interactions, including sounds, turning on faucets, moving items, teleporting items, etc, do not generate EMF spots.